rlayneorr/janus-webapp/client-side/src/app/Caliber/reports/graph/readMe.txt

 chartType is the type of chart to display must string one of these strings {'line', 'radar', 'bar', 'doughnut'}

 Tables follow the same format.

+trainee-tech-skills is an example of both grpah and table in use.